makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 ---
 counts:
-    characters_real: 65769
+    characters_real: 67741
-    characters_total: 81103
+    characters_total: 83567
     file: ./work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md
-    paragraphs: 602
+    paragraphs: 608
     type: jekyll
-    words: 15253
+    words: 15739
 layout: draft
 title: A Theory of Attachment
 ---

-A cool lightness sitting just behind her sternum, Sélène made a quick pass through the kitchen, fingers brushing along the edges of cabinet doors.
+A cool, pale blue lightness sitting just behind her sternum, Sélène made what she promised herself would be a quick pass through the kitchen

+She brushed her fingers along the edges of cabinet doors.
 Each one was opened and inspected, leaving her standing on tiptoes to peer in those above the counters.
 Nothing but cups and glasses, plates and bowls, cutting boards and pots and pans and trays and dishes.
 All clean and neatly stacked.

 Each cabinet was carefully left ajar.
 The vixen had perfected the art of finding the balance point that would leave them open before the weight of the door on the hinge would close them, without simply leaving them all the way open.
 The barest crack.

 The fridge bore her inspection patiently, door held open as she inspected along each of the shelves, gently moving well organized bottles to check between each of them.
 The freezer was equally patient as the vixen lifted containers of leftovers and trays of uncooked meats.
 Doing her best to avoid glancing at the back walls of either, she pressed the doors shut to keep the fridge from endlessly breathing cold out into the kitchen.
 Just to be sure, she opened them again, savoring that clean snap of the magnetic seal pulling away from the body of the fridge, then gritting her teeth in frustration as closing the door offered no such tangible reward.

 The oven yawned out to her, empty.
 The oven was easy, because it had a light that turned on while open, and off when closed.
 The fridge did, too, but the oven had its pristine glass door through which she could observe the light cycling.
 The stove had similar lights which, the associate at the hardware store assured here, were connected directly to the burners.
-Even so, she touched each cooktop surface gingerly to test for warmth, turned all the burners on, then off again.
+Even so, she touched each cook-top surface gingerly to test for warmth, turned all the burners on, then off again.

 On a whim, the drawers were next.
 Thankfully, most of those were empty, and the rest mostly so.
 The underside of the silverware tray was inspected with care.